-A couple hours later, the ragged silhouette of Tsé Bit’a’í rose up ahead of Brautigan, obscured by the brown-yellow gauze of smog and dust and wildfire smoke.
+A couple hours later, the ragged silhouette of Tsé Bit’a’í, or Shiprock, rose up ahead of Brautigan, obscured by the brown-yellow gauze of smog and dust and wildfire smoke.
 He turned eastward toward Farmington and followed the San Juan River through the borderland, where the northeastern edge of the Navajo Nation melds with the non-Indian world in an economic and cultural mishmash.
-Brautigan passed by a little stand selling tamales and kneel down bread, a strip mall with an OmnyEZLoan joint, a pawn shop, and a liquor store, so that folks can meet all their predatory lending and chemical colonialism needs in just one place, a sprawling automobile graveyard, a slaughterhouse selling mutton, a barn with a big sign peddling chickens and Avon products, and a bright pink SEX SUPERSTORE shadowed by a huge billboard warning the superstore patrons: JESUS IS WATCHING YOU.
+Brautigan passed by a little stand selling tamales and kneel down bread; a one-stop-exploitation-economy strip mall with an OmnyEZLoan joint, a pawn shop, and a liquor store; a sprawling automobile graveyard; a slaughterhouse selling mutton; a barn with a big sign peddling chickens and Avon products; and a bright pink SEX SUPERSTORE shadowed by a huge billboard warning the superstore patrons: JESUS IS WATCHING YOU.

 And in the spaces between were junk stores, big and small, from the sprawling salvage yard where Brautigan had once coveted a commercial airliner fuselage, to Hal Fox’s tiny hovel, located just feet from the highway, piled floor to ceiling with hoarded treasures.
 Malcolm and Peter used to come down here on the weekends to go shopping, Peter for objects to use in his artworks, Malcolm for old bikes that he could fix up and sell at a whopping profit to Durango yuppies.
 The ritual usually concluded with a visit to Mister Fox, a small, weathered, energetic, overall-wearing man of indeterminate age who specialized in bicycle parts.
 Invariably Malcolm would try to lowball Mister Fox on a wheel, a sprocket, or a pair of handlebars, and Mister Fox would respond with an indignant tirade: “Golly blarmit!
 I was on an aircraft carrier in World War Two!
 If it weren’t for me, you’d all be speaking Deutsch!
 And you want to give me five dollars for that thing!?”
 Fox would then threaten to shoot the two young men if they didn’t get off his property, pronto.
 Despite the hostility, the encounter always ended genially, more or less, with Malcolm giving Mister Fox his asking price and then some.